-– I am no longer taking on new families for the 2019-2020 school year.
-I am focusing most of my time on graduating the amazing group of teenagers who have been homeschooled a long time and have grown up to be amazing young adults!
+– I am no longer taking on new families for the 2020-2021 school year.
+I am focusing most of my time on supporting the amazing group of moms and teenagers who have been homeschooling a long time as they prepare to graduate!

-– See my We Can Help You! page for contact info for my list of outstanding evaluators! 🙂
+– See my We Can Help You! page for contact info for my LIST OF OUTSTANDING EVALUATORS IN OUR AREA

 – Evaluating done in April, May and June.
 Letters of evaluation must be submitted to school district by June 30 each year.